Nibeditasahuu/Aura-Ecommerce/Readme.md

 ## 📄 License

-This project is developed for educational and internship purposes only.
+This project is created for educational and internship purposes only.

 ---

+## ⭐ Support

-### ⭐ If you like this project, consider giving it a star.
+If you found this project useful, consider giving this repository a ⭐ on GitHub.